arnold-c/PhD-Dissertation/chapter_2/d4a_supplemental-appendix.typ

     [Negative], [1138 (94.1%)], [98 (94.2%)],
     [Positive], [71 (5.9%)], [6 (5.8%)],
   ),
-  caption: [Wave 2 seroprevalence among community cohort members that are similar/not similar in age (<= 30) and household income (<= 50k USD p.a.) to returning students.], )
+  caption: [Wave 2 seroprevalence among community cohort members that are similar/not similar in age ($lt.eq$ 30) and household income ($lt.eq$ 50k USD p.a.) to returning students.], )
 <tbl-comm-sim-wave-2>